dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/sqd.md

 For developers leveraging the ApeWorx framework, the SQD plugin integrates the SQD Network as a fast and reliable data source.
 This plugin simplifies data access for testing and deployment workflows.

 ## Why is SQD Network Essential for Polkadot Development?
-Polkadot’s innovative architecture, built on the Substrate framework, facilitates seamless interoperability and scalability.
+Polkadot’s innovative architecture, built on the Polkadot SDK framework, facilitates seamless interoperability and scalability.
 However, this also introduces complexities in data indexing and querying, particularly across multiple parachains.
 The SQD Network’s capabilities align perfectly with these needs:

 ### 1. Comprehensive Data Access
 SQD Network ingests petabytes of data from over 200 blockchain networks, including Polkadot and its parachains.
 Developers can retrieve historical transaction data, event logs, state diffs, and execution traces, enabling in-depth analysis and decision-making.